 Due to the usually peripheral openness of the ceiling island, there is additional absorption at the rear of the island.
 Consequently, it should be noted that the specification of the test results is only permitted in conjunction with the tested parameters (e.g. suspension height, format of the ceiling island).
 Therefore, the equivalent sound absorption area is recommended for the determination of sound-absorbing properties.

-7.9 Corrosion protection and durability
+7.9 Durability - Corrosion protection

-Metals, alloys and metallic coatings can corrode in a humid atmosphere.
+Metals, alloys and metallic coatings can corrode in humid atmospheres.